 Using a series of sensors strapped to the upper body, Control VR is able to monitor a person's movements without the use of an external camera.
-So, if you were to program the system to work with a video game, then the actions of an individual's arms and hands can be replicated on screen, allowing for more player control and delivering a bigger sense of reality.
+So, if you were to program the system to work with a video game, then the actions of an individual's arms and hands can be replicated on screen, allowing for more player control to deliver a bigger sense of reality.

-"What [Control VR] is doing right now is hugely significant not only to gaming but to technology in general,” said Control VR Founder and CEO Alex Sarnoff in an exclusive interview with Examiner. “[It is] providing users with the ability to have something that monitors the motions of your hands in a very detailed manner, without having to use a camera or an external source that requires you to be holding your hands above a certain sphere of recognition.
+"What [Control VR] is doing right now is hugely significant not only to gaming but to technology in general,” said Control VR Founder and Chief Executive Officer, Alex Sarnoff, in an exclusive interview with Examiner. “[It is] providing users with the ability to have something that monitors the motions of your hands in a very detailed manner, without having to use a camera or an external source that requires you to be holding your hands above a certain sphere of recognition.

 "So, really, the bottom line is virtual reality is the future of gaming, right?
 So, you’re starting to see multiple [companies] making headsets and they’re making great progress in terms creating a solution for how you see yourself in a virtual environment, since you can look around and feel like you’re there.
 The biggest issue is every one who puts on an Oculus or Morpheus for the first time, [they] want to see where [their] hands are at.
 So what Control VR has done is provided the solution to how you can now have full immersion and have full presence in virtual reality.”